Ulises-ICM-UPC/UBathy/README.md

 ## License

-UBahty is released under a [AGPL-3.0 license](https://github.com/Ulises-ICM-UPC/UBathy/blob/master/LICENSE).
+UBathy is released under a [AGPL-3.0 license](https://github.com/Ulises-ICM-UPC/UBathy/blob/master/LICENSE).
 If you use UBathy in an academic work, please cite:

     @Article{rs14236139,
       AUTHOR = {Simarro, Gonzalo and Calvete, Daniel},